kendogprior/Fairtrade/content/outlets.md

 weight: 4
 ---
 ## Outlets

-(For small screens please scroll left or right on table)
+Please note, we have not had the resources to update the listing to reflect changes during the pandemic

+(You may need to scroll the page left or right  to read all the information in a row)

 {{< outlets >}}